 This is because subsequent repair operations may corrupt existing data, potentially resulting in permanent file loss.

-• Uses read-only scanning mode, preventing secondary damage to the original USB drive data.
+• Recover data using the read-only mode, preventing secondary damage to the original USB drive data.

 MiniTool Power Data Recovery FreeClick to Download100%Clean & Safe